-The Karowe UGP is expected to extend the mine life to at least 2040, with underground carat production predominantly from the highest value eastern magmatic/pyroclastic kimberlite ("EM/PK(S)") unit and is forecast to contribute approximately \$4 billion in additional revenues at estimated diamond prices.
-During Q2 2022, the Company executed the main sink contract for the ventilation and production shafts.
-The estimated capital cost for the Karowe UGP has increased from \$534 million (including contingency) to \$547 million to reflect expected pricing changes following execution of the main sink contract.
-Mine ramp up is expected in Q1 2026 with full production from the Karowe UGP expected in H2 2026.
+The Karowe UGP is expected to extend the mine life to at least 2040, with initial underground carat production predominantly from the highest value eastern magmatic/pyroclastic kimberlite ("EM/PK(S)") unit and is forecast to contribute approximately \$4 billion in additional revenues at estimated diamond prices.
+The updated estimated capital cost for the Karowe UGP is \$547 million (including contingency) and reflects expected pricing changes following execution of the main sink contract in Q2 2022.
+Mine ramp up is expected in 2026 with full production from the Karowe UGP expected in H2 2026.
 The Company is using a combination of cash flow from operations and project debt for the investment in the Karowe UGP, which is fully financed.
 See "Sources of Financing" below for details.

-The capital costs estimate for the underground expansion in 2022 of \$110 million remains unchanged at June 30, 2022 - see "2022 Outlook".
+The capital costs estimate for the underground expansion in 2022 of \$110 million remains unchanged at September 30, 2022 - see "2022 Outlook".

-During the three months ended June 30, 2022, a total of \$29.1 million was spent on the Karowe UGP development, primarily in relation to ongoing construction activities and procurement of long lead items, including:
+During the three months ended September 30, 2022, a total of \$23.9 million was spent on the Karowe UGP development, primarily in relation to ongoing construction activities and procurement of long lead items, including: